How To Safely Wear Glitter On Your Face

 Because the only thing better than sparkle is safety.

 There is one thing we love here at Glitter Girl, it’s GLITTER.
-We sell Hypo allergenic, cosmetic grade, biodegradable, cruelty free Glitter Makeup, Biodegradable loose Glitter, Glitter filled Accessories and novelty gift ideas for you and your friends harvested from our stable of thoroughbred Unicorns, with the utmost care.
+We sell Hypo allergenic, cosmetic grade, eco, cruelty free Glitter Makeup, Glitter filled Accessories and Super Sparkly gift ideas for you and your friends harvested from our stable of thoroughbred Unicorns, with the utmost care.
 Whether it’s on our eyes, our lips, our cheeks, or our body, nobody will EVER doubt our commitment to being the Sparkly Unicorn you were born to be.
 But something we love better than sparkle is safety.
 And the he truth is that wearing glitter on your face is always a bit of risk.

 Nobody wants a scratched cornea, so I’ve put together this Glitter 101 guide to clue you in on some safety facts about this magical substance.